Der nachfolgende Artikel aus offensichtlichen Gründen auf Englisch.

 On many moves within Berlin, I have used Zapf and it was a blast every single time.
 People loading your stuff as if they’re on a Matrix-style bullet-time versus the old “having friends over” version that takes three hours for a handful of boxes.
 Yay Zapf!

-When receiving parcels from outside the EU (including the UK) they may be subject to customs.
-Some merchants try to get around this by labelling shipments as gifts, but the good people at the Zoll have caught up to this fiendish plan.
+When receiving parcels from outside the EU (including from the UK) they may be subject to customs.
+Some merchants try to get around this by labeling shipments as gifts, but the good people at the Zoll have caught up to this fiendish plan.

 The shipment company (DHL or UPS usually) can process customs for you – they will do so automatically and charge a little fee.
 Your DHL/UPS delivery person will collect this when they – surprise! – come to your house.
 Cash only, and for once this is not a scam (other than the fee charged for it is on the high side of course).

 Alternatively, you might have to venture to a customs office (usually the one around Schöneberg) where your parcel is inspected and evaluated right at the spot.
 You have to bring paper (see the printer point below!) receipts for it unless you want to use the shared computer at a public place to login to your email and paypal to print.
 Please don’t.

 Appliances at home

 Not really Berlin-specific, but nonetheless worth sharing!
 If you have a dishwasher, I recommend against using the eco 45 degrees program, unless you really only have some glasses and plates with breadcrumbs or so.
 Not because it won’t clean, but the way the ecological programs work is essentially soaking and slowly rinsing away dirt rather than destroying its molecular building blocks (that happens only at temperatures starting from 65 degrees on).
 What’s bad about gently washing away your oils and greases?
 They cling to the tubes and machinery, making it more likely to break prematurely.
 On the bright side, modern detergents mean you no longer need to pre-rinse your dishes.